 Thank you for these Christmas gems...
 Keep them coming.

 And so we will.
-Today's entry is by the author of one of our most popular tales, Jack London, first glimpsed round these parts five chilly winters back trying To Build a Fire.
+Following our vignette from Christmas at Green Gables, here is a second and very different take on a North American Christmas.
+Jack London was first glimpsed round these parts six chilly winters back trying To Build a Fire.
 In this first tale of A Klondike Christmas, prefaced by Mark's introduction, we are somewhere near the mouth of the Stuart River, named for John Stuart, Simon Fraser's assistant on his ascent of the river in 1806.
 In Jack London's time it was in the North-West Territories, and is now within British Columbia.
 It's almost a century after Fraser's expedition, but this is still no place to look for a lavish Christmas.
 Yet, on this December 24th, for a young man with a yen for adventure, home is where you find it:

 It was a snug little cabin in which he sat.
 Built of unbarked logs, measuring not more than ten by twelve feet on the inside, and heated by a roaring Yukon-stove, it seemed more homelike to him than any house he had ever lived in, except—of course, always the one, real home.